 - Deadline: Submissions will close on the 14th February 2021.

 - Submission: Please submit your story as a word doc or PDF here and include the category and charity details.

-- Prizes: We will publish the top three finalists (one from each category) in a special edition of BEJournal, celebrating the authors and their charities.
-All entries using #writingfornature will have the chance for a surprise presenter to read their story on social media by legendary oceanographer Dr. Sylvia Earle.*
+- Prizes: We will publish the winning story from each category in a special edition of BEJournal, celebrating the authors and their charities.
+All entries using #writingfornature will have the chance to have their story read on social media by legendary oceanographer Dr. Sylvia Earle.*